 Moreover, the emergence of easy-to-code web API IoT – or Rest APIs – has made IoT more developer-friendly than ever before.
 Now, if you’re scratching your head and wondering “what is REST in IoT?” or have any other similar questions, we’re here to help.

 What is REST API?

-REST is the basis for the most widely used form of API and is designed to be used over any protocol.
-However, it typically uses HTTP or COAP to work with components in a particular IoT device, such as:
+An API works by making a request for information known as an API call.
+The API architecture, in this case REST, dictates how to format that call, as well as dictating in what format the response will be.
+REST is the basis for the most widely used form of API and is designed to be used over any communication protocol.
+However, REST typically uses HTTP or CoAP to work with specific components in a particular IoT device.
+The components may include:

 What’s the Difference Between REST and RESTful?

 While the two terms might be confusing, a RESTful web service is simply a service that abides by the REST architectural framework.
 So a REST API is the same as a RESTful API.

 What’s better in IoT?
 MQTT or REST?
 Check out our guide here

 REST means that there’s a clear separation between client and server.
 As a result, individual components in an IoT system can be scaled up by a development team without much difficulty.

 REST APIs use constructs that are familiar to anyone who has used HTTP – i.e., the internet.
 Unless you’re completely off the grid, you’ll have used the internet before.